-Parsl apps are defined by annotating Python functions with the
+Parsl apps are defined by annotating Python functions with an app decorator.
+Currently two types of apps can be defined: Python, with the corresponding

-@App decorator.
-Currently two different types of apps can be defined: Python and Bash.
+@bash_app decorator.
 Python apps encapsulate pure Python code, while Bash apps wrap calls to external applications and scripts.

 Python apps may also act upon files.
-In order to make these files known to Parsl’s Dataflow Kernel you must define the input and output files to be managed.
-The following code illustrates a simple example that will copy the contents of one file to another.
+In order to make Parsl aware of these files they must be defined using the inputs or outputs keyword arguments.
+The following code snippet illustrates how the contents of one file can be copied to another.